 Bruges is known as one of the most well-preserved medieval cities in the world.
 At one point on our canal tour, we cruised under a small old bridge.
 Our guide told us the bridge was one of the first ever built in the city (constructed in the 14th century), and then went on to explain that it’s never been restored.
 That’s unbelievable (I mean, I truly can’t wrap my head around it).
 We were looking at the same bridge that people walked across in the 1300s.
 The neat thing is — you can actually find other historical sites like that all over Bruges.

-Our Bruges canal tour was great, but it wasn’t perfect.
+Our Bruges canal tour was great but it wasn’t perfect.
 That’s because I got pooped on by a seagull.
 No joke!
 We were cruising along and I saw this incredible view of Bruges down the canal.
-I reached into my pocket to grab my camera and started to line up the perfect shot.
+I reached into my pocket to grab my camera.
 I wanted to make sure I had the best picture possible, so I put down my camera for two seconds to see the view again.
-I suddenly saw this bird dive bombing our boat.
-I’m pretty sure it was on a kamikaze mission, because he turned away from the boat at the last-minute.
-Suddenly…splat!
+And I suddenly saw this bird dive bombing our boat.
+Splat!
 The bird dumped right on my chest.
 I couldn’t do anything but laugh.
-The people sitting next to me on the boat didn’t speak English, but someone getting pooped on by a seagull is funny no matter what country you’re from.
+The people sitting next to me on the boat didn’t speak English, but someone getting pooped on is funny no matter where you’re from.
 They started laughing as well.
-Luckily, my mom carries tons of napkins with her, so we quickly wiped the poop off my shirt and continued our cruise.
+Luckily, my mom carries tons of napkins with her.
+We quickly wiped the poop off my shirt and continued our cruise.
 No harm, no foul.

 Sightseeing is the name of the game in Bruges.
 There’s really not a ton to do there, especially if you’re a younger dude.
 Most of the tourists I saw were families or elderly couples.
 That’s why Bruges really quiets down at night (except for Charlie Rockets — a rowdy bar/hostel near the city centre).
 Aside from devouring waffles, chocolate, mussels, and sipping down a few white beers, my favorite part of Belgium was our canal tour in Bruges.
 I recommend it to anyone planning a trip to Belgium.